larq/docs/docs/larq/guides/bnn-architecture.md

 ## Pooling

-The *XNOR-net* ( [paper](https://arxiv.org/abs/1603.05279) | [larq zoo model](/zoo/api/literature/#xnornet) ) authors found that accuracy improves when applying batch normalization after instead of before max-pooling.
+The *XNOR-net* ([paper](https://arxiv.org/abs/1603.05279); [Larq Zoo model](/zoo/api/literature/#xnornet)) authors found that accuracy improves when applying batch normalization after instead of before max-pooling.
 In general, max pooling in BNNs can be problematic as it can lead to skewed binarized activations.

 Thus, in a VGG-style network a layer could look like this: